 Alarm events can be set up to warn on unintended interruption in the PoE function or change(s) in status of the PoE power device (PD) or exceeding of total power level set in this webpage.
-Figure 2.76 shows the PoE Alarm Setting webpage in which the user can set the total power value in Watts that the managed switch can detect and trigger an alarm.
+Figure 2.83 shows the PoE Alarm Setting webpage in which the user can set the total power value in Watts that the managed switch can detect and trigger an alarm.
 Then, the uses will have options to enable all alarm events or individual alarm event.
-There are three categories of PoE Alarm Event listed here: PoE PD Power On, PoE PD Power Off, and Detect Total Power.
+There are three categories of PoE Alarm Event listed here:

+PoE PD Power On, PoE PD Power Off, and Detect Total Power.
 The users also have choices for notification of the alarm(s) by Relay, Email, or Alarm LED.
 The user can check the corresponding box for each type of notification.
-Please refer to Table 2.19 for the descriptions of PoE Alarm Setting.
-Note that the alarm events can also be found in the Event Log (when "Enabled" is checked - see explanation in Section 0.2.20.2.2).
+Please refer to Table 2.22 for the descriptions of PoE Alarm Setting.
+Note that the alarm events can also be found in the Event Log (when "Enabled" is checked - see explanation in Section 0) or notified by Email (when "Email" is checked - see explanation in Section 2.20.2.2).